cachix/git-hooks.nix/README.md

     let
       nix-pre-commit-hooks = import (builtins.fetchTarball "https://github.com/cachix/pre-commit-hooks.nix/tarball/master");
     in {
+      # Configured with the module options defined in `modules/pre-commit.nix`:
       pre-commit-check = nix-pre-commit-hooks.run {
         src = ./.;
         # If your hooks are intrusive, avoid running on each commit with a default_states like this: